Skip to content

 He feels the names of the framework could be improved, but it essentially covers the major building blocks:

-- Authoritative sources - provides trusted sources of key information.
+• Authoritative sources - provides trusted sources of key information, often used by multiple parts of the business.

-- Data enabled employees - the managers of each part of the business, and the board, needs access to up-to-date information about how their business is operating.
+• Data enabled employees - the employees of each part of the business, and the board, needs access to up-to-date information about how their business is operating.
 They need to be able to use data to continuously evolve and expand the rand of treatments on offer.

 Jules is not discouraged by the feedback - in fact, he is pleased that his colleagues have openly expressed their concerns so he can work with them to ensure the right compromises between evolution and tradition are maintained.

-He begins to work on the next level of detail:
+He begins to work on the next level of detail with Erin Overview.
+They divide the work into the following areas:

 Raise an issue or comment below